learn-co-curriculum/hs-final-project-summary/README.md

 ### Sinatra Application

 Fork and clone the MVC interactive practice lab on Ironboard and follow along with the video below to learn about Model-View-Controller (MVC) frameworks and how to use the Sinatra template we've provided for your own project.
+There is a `master` branch with a blank template and there is also completed project code in the `complete` branch.

 ### Sinatra MVC File Structure